With SocietyTogether with Our Employees

 Employment of Disabled Persons

 Tokyo Century seeks talented individuals from an extensive array of backgrounds and actively employs disabled persons in order to provide a space where highly motivated people can flourish.
-Tokyo Century also meets the standards for number of disabled people employed as established in the Act on the Promotion of Employment for Disabled Persons (disabled person employment rate as of June 1, 2021: 3.22%[Non-consolidated]).
+Tokyo Century also meets the standards for number of disabled people employed as established in the Act on the Promotion of Employment for Disabled Persons (disabled person employment rate as of June 1, 2023: 3.40%[Non-consolidated]).

-As an effort to further promote the employment of people with disabilities, in April 2019 Tokyo Century hired 6 staff members (persons with intellectual/mental disabilities) and opened the TC Work Happiness Farm in Funabashi-city in Chiba.
-In February 2021, along with the expansion of the plantation, Tokyo Century hired 3 people with disabilities.
+As an effort to further promote the employment of people with disabilities, in April 2019 Tokyo Century hired staff members (persons with intellectual/mental disabilities) and opened the TC Work Happiness Farm in Funabashi-city in Chiba.
+We then expanded the farm in February 2021 and June 2023 to promote the employment of people with disabilities.

 TC Work Happiness Farm provides a secure and fulfilling working environment for disabled persons in a long term basis.
 We grow vegetables in a farm house designed with the motto of safety and cleanliness, and donate the harvested vegetables to the Second Harvest Japan, as part of the company’s CSR activities.